 Former FBI Director James Comey indicted on 2 counts

-Washington — Former FBI Director James Comey was indicted Thursday on two counts, a U.S. official told CBS News, marking a major escalation in President Trump's efforts to target his political opponents and use the Justice Department as part of his campaign to seek retribution against his most ardent critics.
+Washington — Former FBI Director James Comey was indicted Thursday on two counts, marking a major escalation in President Trump's efforts to target his political opponents and use the Justice Department as part of his campaign to seek retribution against his most ardent critics.

-Comey was charged with one count of making false statements and one count of obstruction of justice, the official said.
+Comey was charged with one count of making false statements and one count of obstruction of justice, related to Senate testimony he gave almost five years ago.
+A majority of grand jurors did not approve indicting him on an additional count of lying to Congress, according to court papers — an unusual development since grand juries rarely reject charges.

-Current FBI Director Kash Patel wrote on X: "For far too long, previous corrupt leadership and their enablers weaponized federal law enforcement, damaging once proud institutions and severely eroding public trust."
+In a statement, Attorney General Pam Bondi alleged that Comey "obstructed a congressional investigation into the disclosure of sensitive information" and made a false statement to Congress.

+"Comey stated that he did not authorize someone at the FBI to be an anonymous source.
+According to the indictment that statement was false," Bondi's statement read.

-The indictment was returned as the clock ticked down on the five-year statute of limitations for charges arising out of his September 2020 testimony to Congress, which was set to expire Tuesday, Sept.
+The indictment was returned in the Eastern District of Virginia as the clock ticked down on the five-year statute of limitations for charges arising out of his September 2020 testimony to Congress, which was set to expire Tuesday, Sept.
 30.

 Comey appeared before the Senate Judiciary Committee in 2020 to answer questions about the origins of the FBI's investigation into Russian meddling in the 2016 election, known as "Crossfire Hurricane."
-The probe was later taken over by special counsel Robert Mueller.
+The probe, which has frustrated Mr. Trump for years, was later taken over by special counsel Robert Mueller.

 During that hearing, GOP Sen. Ted Cruz of Texas asked Comey about earlier testimony in 2017 denying having been an anonymous source or authorizing another FBI official to be an anonymous source for news reports about the FBI's investigations into Mr. Trump or Hillary Clinton.
 The probe involving Clinton examined her use of a private email server while serving as secretary of state.